magiclen/educe/README.md

 ###### Basic Usage

-You must designate a field as a default by mutably dereferencing it unless the number of fields is exactly one.
+You must designate a field as the default for obtaining an mutable reference unless the number of fields is exactly one.

 ```rust
 use educe::Educe;